-This bill amends existing laws regarding the fees and taxes imposed on certain real property transfers in New Jersey.
-It raises the threshold for the imposition of a one percent Mansion Tax from $1 million to $1.5 million for various property transactions, including residential, commercial, certain farm properties, and cooperative units.
-Additionally, the threshold for the tax on transfers of controlling interests in entities that own classified real property is also increased from $1 million to $1.5 million.
-Both thresholds will be subject to annual adjustments based on the Consumer Price Index, ensuring that they keep pace with inflation.
+This bill amends existing laws regarding the fees and taxes imposed on certain real property transfers in New Jersey, specifically increasing the threshold for these impositions from $1 million to $1.5 million.
+This change applies to various property types, including residential, commercial, certain farm properties, and cooperative units.
+Additionally, the bill raises the threshold for the tax on transfers of controlling interests in entities that own classified real property, aligning it with the new $1.5 million limit.
+Both the additional fee and the controlling interest transfer tax will be subject to annual adjustments based on the Consumer Price Index, ensuring that the thresholds keep pace with inflation.

 Statutes affected: